Butuan (historical polity)

-Butuan, sometimes referred to as the Kingdom of Butuan (Kaharian ng Butuan; Butuanon: Gingharian hong Butuan; Gingharian sa Butuan; 蒲端國 (Púduānguó)), was a precolonial Bisaya Hindu polity (lungsod) centered around northeastern Mindanao island in present-day Butuan, Philippines.
+Butuan, sometimes referred to as the Rajahnate of Butuan (Kaharian ng Butuan; Butuanon: Gingharian hong Butuan; Gingharian sa Butuan; 蒲端國 (Púduānguó)), was a precolonial Bisaya Hindu polity (lungsod) centered around northeastern Mindanao island in present-day Butuan, Philippines.
 It was known for its gold mining, gold jewelry and other wares, and its extensive trade network across maritime Southeast Asia and elsewhere.
 Over its long history the lungsod had direct trading relationships with the ancient civilizations of China, Champa, Đại Việt, Pon-i (Brunei), Srivijaya, Majapahit, Kambuja, and even Persia as well as areas now comprised in Thailand.

 The balangay (large outrigger boats) that have been found along the east and west banks of the Libertad River (the old Agusan River) have revealed much about Butuan's history.
 As a result, Butuan is considered to have been a major trading port in the Caraga region during the precolonial era.

 Etymology

 An illustration of the Garcinia morella, locally called batuan, which might've been where the name Butuan came from.

 The name Butuan is believed to have existed long before the Spanish conquistadores arrived in the Philippine archipelago.
 One possible indication of this is a rhinoceros ivory seal with a design carved in ancient Javanese or early Kawi script (used around the 10th century CE), which, according to a Dutch scholar, was deciphered as But-wan.
 Another account suggests the name derives from the word batuan, a mangosteen-related fruit common in Mindanao.
 Another alternative is that the name derives from Datu Bantuan, possibly a former datu of the region.

 Dr. Henry Otley Beyer meanwhile suggests that the name Butuan came from the root word buto (phallus), in connection with the 'Sivaite goddess' called the Golden Tara of Agusan, suggesting that the foundation of the settlement have Hindu origins, as well as calling Butuan a "Madjapahit colony".
 However, this is still a subject of debate and there are still no definitive answers as to the image or its origins.